 Prerequisite: None, but recommend that students have Practical & Applied Arts Survey B27 This survey course consists of:

 - 1. Carpentry and Construction safety, wood theory and garden shed construction - 2.
-Career and Work Exploration
+Career and Work Exploration artists, mixed media, topics of resistance, change of a style over time, and different art careers.

 VISUAL ART 30: